marcosmorenodev/QuotesGeneratorJS/README.md

+# Quotes Generator

+Project made to showcase my skills when it comes to interacting with APIs and updating big chunks of the DOM at once.

+# Requirement

-Run requirement: Requires "Live Server" extension found on VS Code store.
+Requires "Live Server" extension found on VS Code store.
 You can get it here: https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer

--Fetches a URL from https://api-ninjas.com/api/quotes (respect their terms and rights) and via a "select" type input, the user can select the desired category.
-Then, 3 main buttons can be used:
+# Features & Usage

+- The user can fetch a quote from their desired category from a "select" type input from https://api-ninjas.com/api/quotes (respect their terms and rights).

+- Button functionality:
--The "New Quote" button which will automatically generate new random quotes on click from the selected category until it's changed.
+    - The "New Quote" button will automatically generate new random quotes from the selected category until changed.
--The "Generate Random Quote" button which will randomize and generate a random quote from the newly (random) selected category on click.
+    - The "Generate Random Quote" button will randomize and generate a random quote from the new randomly selected category.
--And the "Copy" button for which the user can use to copy the generated quote on click.
+    - And lastly, the "Copy" button which lets the user copy the generated quote to the clipboard.

+- About the DOM updating:
+    - Enough to say that in order to provide a seamless dynamic content generation experience, the DOM must suffer quite a lot of changes at once, namely, class removal and adding as well as "textContent" updating.
+See the "createQuoteEl" function for a concrete example.

+[!NOTE]

-Note: I'm not responsible for any potentially offensive quote.
-Contact the API developer/s for any problems.
+I'm **__not__** responsible for **__any potentially offensive__** quote/s.
+Contact the API developer/s regarding it.